elegant-scipy/elegant-scipy/markdown/preface.markdown

 * **scikit-image**
 provides image analysis tools that integrate cleanly with the rest of the SciPy ecosystem. http://scikit-image.org/

+[^literate_computing]: "Literate computing" and computational reproducibility: IPython in the age of data-driven journalism, http://blog.fperez.org/2013/04/literate-computing-and-computational.html

 There are many other Python packages that form part of the SciPy ecosystem, and we will see some of them too.
 Although this book will focus on NumPy and SciPy,